-- 1) Be natural, use your own voice, don't try to hide any accent you have - 2) Speak informally, eg. contract things like "you will" to "you'll"; if you don't say it normally, it won't sound normal when broadcasting but leave DJ talk like "megapoptastic" to Harry Enfield and friends - 3) Speak at a measured pace, not too fast, but not too slow - 4) Use your voice to pass on emotion: surprise etc. - 5) Keep links lively, relatable, interesting links of the form "that was ... this is" with no variety can get really boring; don't make people listen to them! - 6) By the time you start speaking, have an idea of how you might like your spoken segment to finish this helps to keep down 'ums' and 'ers' and gives your link a natural structure - 7) Mention the station name, the contact details and past/upcoming shows to give the station continuity - 8) Never, ever, ever swear in a radio studio!
+- 1) Be natural, use your own voice, don't try to hide any accent you have - 2) Speak informally, eg. contract things like "you will" to "you'll"; if you don't say it normally, it won't sound normal when broadcasting - 3) Speak at a measured pace, not too fast, but not too slow - 4) Use your voice to pass on emotion: surprise etc. - 5) Keep links lively, relatable, interesting links of the form "that was ... this is" with no variety can get really boring; don't make people listen to them! - 6) By the time you start speaking, have an idea of how you might like your spoken segment to finish this helps to keep down 'ums' and 'ers' and gives your link a natural structure - 7) Mention the station name, the contact details and past/upcoming shows to give the station continuity - 8) Never, ever, ever swear in a radio studio!